I’ve just come back from a week of very hot, humid, tropical weather to more of the same in my own beachside ‘hood.

 On our holiday we were in and out of the pool the entire week.
 Don’t hate me.
-We had our own pool and good supply of duty free gin – I wasn’t moving unless absolutely necessarily.
+We had our own pool and a good supply of duty-free gin – I wasn’t moving unless absolutely necessary.

 And I’ll let you in on a little secret … I don’t think my hair actually dried out until I got home.
 I’m good and lazy like that.

 Here’s what I had on high hair rotation: